Online Dominating Set: The Cost of Being Incremental

-\begin{proposition} The following hold for the strict competitive ratio.
-For \ds on bipartite planar graphs, $\croff(\onopt) \ge n-1$ and $\croff(\onopt) \ge \Delta$.
-For \cds on bipartite planar graphs, $\croff(\onopt) \ge n$. \end{proposition} \begin{proof} We prove that for each $\Delta \ge 3$, $i > 0$, and $n=i(\Delta+1)$, there is a bipartite planar graph~$G$ with $n$ vertices and maximum degree~$\Delta$ such that $\onopt(G) = n \Delta/(\Delta + 1)$, $\onoptC(G) = n$, and $\gamma(G) = \gamma_C(G) = n/(\Delta+1)$.
 Let $G$ consist of $i$ disjoint copies of the star on $\Delta +1$ vertices, with the center of each star arriving as the last vertex among the vertices of that particular star.
 Clearly, $\gamma(G) = \gamma_C(G) = n/(\Delta+1)$.
-On the other hand, any \incr dominating set has to contain every vertex, except the last vertex of each star, since all these vertices are pairwise nonadjacent.
+On the other hand, any \incr dominating set has to contain every vertex, except the last vertex of each star, since all these vertices are pairwise non-adjacent.
 In addition, any \incr connected dominating set has to contain the centers of the stars to preserve connectedness of the solution in each component.
-It follows that for dominating set, $\onopt$ selects $n\Delta/(\Delta + 1)$ vertices, which proves the claim for bounded-degree graphs.
-For connected bipartite planar graphs, setting $\Delta=n-1$ and $i=1$ in the above construction gives the result for both dominating set and connected dominating set. \end{proof}
+It follows that for Dominating Set, $\onopt$ selects $n\Delta/(\Delta + 1)$ vertices, and for Connected Dominating Set, it selects all $n$ vertices. \end{proof}